China's Sinopec inks first deal to buy oil priced off Shanghai crude futures

 Hong Kong-based Unipec Asia will buy the crude delivered to China for one year starting from September, said the source who declined to be named due to company policy.
 He declined to comment on the counterparty and the purchase volume.

-Several market sources said Shell International Eastern Trading Co, the trading arm of Royal Dutch Shell (RDSa.L), was believed to be the seller.
-Shell declined to comment.
+Shell International Eastern Trading Co, the trading arm of Royal Dutch Shell, was heard to be the seller, said multiple sources that participate in the market, although a Shell spokeswoman declined to comment.

-The deal will help cement the viability of China’s first crude futures contract, as the world’s largest oil importer hopes to create a benchmark to rival global price markers Brent <0#LCO:> and West Texas Intermediate (WTI) <0#CL:>.
+The deal would help cement the viability of China’s first crude futures contract as the world’s largest oil importer hopes to create a benchmark to rival global price markers Brent and West Texas Intermediate (WTI).

 “We believe the (Shanghai) contract will have a big impact on oil pricing in Asia,” the Unipec official said.